bngayaban/Discord-Sound-Board/README.md

 ## About

-This is a Discord Bot that plays sound effects locally from your computer to the server channel.
+This is a Discord Bot that plays sound effects locally from your computer to a voice channel.
 The sound effects must be obtained by the user, none are provided by default.
 This can also play music, provided their file path is given.

 ## Installation

-First, download node.js from their [website](https://nodejs.org/en/download/).
-Install it and then we will create the bot.
+### Downloading and Installing Node.js

+First, navigate to the [nodeJS website](https://nodejs.org/en/download/) and then download and install the appropriate version of nodeJS for your system.

+### Setting Up A Developer Account

-Navigate to the [Discord Developer website](https://discordapp.com/developers/applications).
-Sign in with your discord username and password.
-In the upper right corner, click on "New Application", name it(I used "Sound Board") and then click "create".
-In the new menu, click the "Copy" button under "CLIENT ID" and save it to a text file.
-Then, on the left side of the new menu, click on "Bot", then click "Add Bot" and select "Yes".
-In the new menu, under token, click "Copy" and save the token in the same text file as the client id.
+While nodeJS is installing, we will setup the Developer Account.
+Navigate to the [Discord Developer Website](https://discord.com/developers) and sign in with your Discord username and password.
+In the upper right corner, click on "New Application", name it and then click on "Create".
+In the new menu, click "Copy" under "Client ID" and save it to a text file.
+On the left side, click on "Bot", then "Add Bot", and then "Yes".
+In the new screen, click "Copy" under token and save it to the same text file.

+### Calculating Permissions

-Now we need to setup permissions.
-Navigate to the [Permissions Calculator Website](https://finitereality.github.io/permissions-calculator/?v=0) and check off "View Channels", "Send Messages", "Connect", "Speak", and "Use Voice Activity".
+Now that the account is setup, we need to figure out the permissions for the bot.
+Navigate to the [Permission Calculator Website](https://finitereality.github.io/permissions-calculator/?v=0) and select "View Channels", "Send Messages", "Connect", "Speak", "View Channel", and "Use Voice Activity".
 Copy the "Client ID" from earlier into the Client ID box.
 Then click "ADD".
-This will prompt you with the list of servers you can add it to, select all of them you want to add to.
-If you want other people to add the bot, you can copy the URL at the top and give it to them to add.
+This will prompt you with the list of servers you can add the bot to.
+Select all that apply and click "Continue".

+NOTE 1: If you want other people to add the bot, save the URL at the top of your browser and send it them.

+NOTE 2: If a voice channel has custom permissions, the bot will needed to be granted permissions to join that channel.

+### Downloading and Installing Sound Board Bot

-To install the bot, navigate to the top of this repository and click "Clone or download" and select ["Download ZIP"]((https://github.com/bngayaban/Discord-Sound-Board/archive/master.zip)).
-Unzip it in the directory you want to install it in.
-Open the directory in a terminal/powershell.
-Type: `npm install`.
-To begin installing the necessary packages.
-Once that has finished, we can setup the bot.
+Once permissions are setup, we begin installing the bot.
+Navigate to the top of this repository and click "Clone or Download" and select ["Download ZIP"](https://github.com/bngayaban/Discord-Sound-Board/archive/master.zip).
+Once downloaded, unzip the files in the directory you want to install it in.
+Then open the directory in a terminal/powershell and type: `npm install` to begin installing the necessary packages.

+### Setting Up Sound Board Bot

-Open the config.js file in your preferred text editor.
+After npm has finished installing the packages, we can configure the bot.
+In the directory where the bot is installed, open the `config.js` file in your preferred text editor.
 In the token section, copy and paste the token from earlier in between the quotes.
-It should like this:
+It should look like this:

 `token: 'your_token_here',`